 Some commentators say Jesus is talking about stewardship (which he sort of is), giving you the impression that if you’re not a good steward he’ll beat you (which he definitely won’t).

 Others use this passage to promote performance-based Christianity.
 They say it’s better to do something for Jesus – even the wrong thing – because a few blows are better than many blows.
 Both interpretations miss grace.

 Remember, the good things that the servants have been entrusted with are the law and the prophets.
 Those who have the law but don’t keep the law – the lazy servants – are beaten with many blows.

 Jesus said the Pharisees didn’t practice what they preached (Matt.
 23:3-4).
 They were lazy law-keepers and they knew it.
 Their own consciences would’ve condemned them as lawbreakers and this is probably why many of them were miserable jerks.

 Paul described the law as the ministry that condemns and brings death (2 Cor.
 3:7-9).
-But note that it is not the law that kills; it is sin inflamed by the law (Rom.
+But it is not the law that kills, but sin which is inflamed by the law (Rom.
 7:9).